beyarkay/masters-thesis/src/04_methodology.md

 \end{algorithm}

 In order to classify a given observation as belonging to one of 51 classes, a one-vs-rest approach will be used.
-51 different CuSUM classifiers will be trained, where the $i$\textsuperscript{th} CuSUM classifier predicts whether or not a given observation belongs to class $i$.
+Fifty-one different CuSUM classifiers will be trained, where the $i$\textsuperscript{th} CuSUM classifier predicts whether or not a given observation belongs to class $i$.
 Seven different values for the threshold parameter shall be used: $\{5, 10, 20, 40, 60, 80, 100\}$